MichaelJackchen/MichaelJackchen/README.md

 ## Hi there 👋
+- 🌱 I’m currently pursuing a master's degree
+- 📫 How to reach me: MichaelJackchen22@163.com
 <!--
 **MichaelJackchen/MichaelJackchen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.